 NOW THAT YOU HAVE the spot picked out for your garden and have it all cleared and ready to go, the next step is to determine the quality of the soil.

-But, before you rush out to the nearest garden center or department store, let's take a look at what you should be looking for in a soil pH tester kit to make sure you don't waste your money.
+So let's take a look at what you should be looking for in a soil pH test kit to make sure you don't waste your money.
+Before you rush out to the nearest garden center or department store.